-- preferential treatment with regard to an individual's employment or educational status; or - 6). unethical behavior or words directed at an individual because of gender. (example: restroom graffiti) - 2.
-Racial Harassment: Definition Racial and ethnic harassment consists of physical or verbal conduct relating to an individual's race or ethnic background when the conduct: - a. has the purpose or effect of creating an intimidating, hostile or offensive working or academic environment; - b. has the purpose or effect of substantially or unreasonably interfering with an individual's work or academic performance; or - c. otherwise adversely affects an individual's employment or academic opportunities. - 3.
-Religious Harassment: Definition Religious harassment consists of physical or verbal conduct which is related to an individual's religion when the conduct: - a. has the purpose or effect of creating an intimidating, hostile or offensive working or academic environment; - b. has the purpose or effect of substantially or unreasonably interfering with an individual's work or academic performance; or - c. otherwise adversely affects an individual's employment or academic opportunities. - 4.
-Sexual Violence: Definition Sexual violence is a physical act of aggression or force or the threat thereof which involves the touching of another's intimate parts, or forcing a person to touch any person's intimate parts.
-Intimate parts, as defined in Minnesota Statutes Section 609.341, include the primary genital area, groin, inner thigh, buttocks or breast, as well as the clothing covering these areas.
+G. Sexual Violence; Definition

-Sexual violence may include, but is not limited to:
+- 1. Sexual violence is a physical act of aggression or force or the threat thereof which involves the touching of another's intimate parts or forcing a person to touch any person's intimate parts.
+Intimate parts, as defined in Minn.
+Stat. § 609.341, includes the primary genital area, groin, inner thigh, buttocks, or breast, as well as the clothing covering these areas. - 2.
+Sexual violence may include, but is not limited to: - a. touching, patting, grabbing, or pinching another person's intimate parts, whether that person is of the same sex or the opposite sex; - b. coercing, forcing, or attempting to coerce or force the touching of anyone's intimate parts; - c. coercing, forcing, or attempting to coerce or force sexual intercourse or a sexual act on another; or - d. threatening to force or coerce sexual acts, including the touching of intimate parts or intercourse, on another. - H. Violence; Definition

-- a. touching, patting, grabbing or pinching another person's intimate parts, whether that person is of the same sex or the opposite sex; - b. coercing, forcing or attempting to coerce or force the touching of anyone's intimate parts; - c. coercing, forcing or attempting to coerce or force sexual intercourse or a sexual act on another; or - d. threatening to force or coerce sexual acts, including the touching of intimate parts or intercourse, on another. - 5.
-Racial Violence: Definition Racial violence is a physical act of aggression or assault upon another because of, or in a manner reasonably related to, race. - 6.
-Religious Violence: Definition Religious violence is a physical act of aggression or assault upon another because of, or in a manner reasonably related to, religion. - 7.
-Assault: Definition Assault is: - a. an act done with intent to cause fear in another of immediate bodily harm or death; - b. the intentional infliction of or attempt to inflict bodily harm upon another; or - c. the threat to do bodily harm to another with present ability to carry out the threat.
+Violence prohibited by this policy is a physical act of aggression or assault upon another or group of individuals because of, or in a manner reasonably related to, race, color, creed, religion, national origin, sex, age, marital status, familial status, status with regard to public assistance, sexual orientation, including gender identity or expression, or disability.

-C. REPORTING PROCEDURES
+IV.
+REPORTING PROCEDURES